 Environmental Sustainability & Economic Growth

 Natural and man-made reclamation created the towering sand dunes, expansive lakes, and dramatic shifts in elevation that have seamlessly been incorporated into the project’s drainage, grading, and stormwater plans, creating a resort like no other in Florida.
 In all areas of civil/infrastructure design, two distinct client requirements were honored and incorporated: the “green” theme of environmental responsibility and Mosaic’s desire to minimize intrusion into the guest experience.
 As an example, the resort’s water treatment facility utilizes greensand technology, reducing both the facility’s footprint and power demands.
 Additionally, the roadway design team incorporated the project’s distinct vision and, while doing so, sought a constant elevation for roadways to minimize the amount of fill that would need to be brought in or cut.

-Streamsong has helped boost the local economy by adding hundreds of jobs during construction, and more than 200 permanent positions are anticipated.
-So in addition to being a model example for the long-term use of lands mined for phosphate, Streamsong is demonstrating how environmental sustainability and economic growth can work together.
+Streamsong has helped boost the local economy by adding hundreds of jobs during construction, and more than 200 permanent positions have been created since opening.
+In addition to being a model example for the long-term use of lands mined for phosphate, Streamsong is demonstrating how environmental sustainability and economic growth can work together.